bryanthowell-tableau/tableau_tools/tableau_rest_api/README.txt

     t.run_all_extract_refreshes_for_schedule(sched_dict[sched])  # This passes the LUID
     # t.run_all_extract_refreshes_for_schedule(sched_dict) # You can pass the name also, it just causes extra lookups

-7. Advanced Features for Publishing from Templates tableau_rest_api implements some features that go beyond the Tableau REST API, but are extremely useful when dealing with a large number of workbooks or datasources, particularly for tenented Sites.
+7. Modifying Tableau Documents (for Template Publishing) tableau_rest_api implements some features that go beyond the Tableau REST API, but are extremely useful when dealing with a large number of workbooks or datasources, particularly for multi-tenented Sites.
 These methods actually allow unsupported changes to the Tableau workbook or datasource XML.
 If something breaks with them, blame the author of the library and not Tableau Support, who won't help you with them.

-6.1 TableauWorkbook, TableauDatasource and TableauConnection classes The TableauWorkbook and TableauDatasource classes are representations of the TWB and TDS XML files, and contain other sub-objects which allow them to change the XML of TWB or TDS to do things like changing the database name that a workbook is pointing to.

-TableauWorkbook.get_datasources()

-returns a list of TableauDatasource objects.

-TableauDatasource.get_datasource_name()

-Each TableauDatasource contains a TableauConnection object, which is automatically created and parses the XML.
-You can make changes to the TableauConnection object using the properties:

-TableauConnection.dbname(new_db_name)
-TableauConnection.dbname()
-TableauConnection.server(new_server)
-TableauConnection.server()
-TableauConnection.port(new_port)
-TableauConnection.port()
-TableauConnection.connection_type()
-TableauConnection.connection_type(new_connection_type)
-TableauConnection.set_sslmode(new_ssl_mode)

-'dbname' is the logical partition name -- this could be a "schema" on Oracle or a "database" on MS SQL Server or PostgreSQL.
-It is typically the only one that needs to be set.

-Ex.
-wb_filename = 'Viz.twb'
-fh = open(wb_filename, 'rb')
-wb = TableauWorkbook(fh.read(), logger)
-dses = wb.get_datasources()
-for ds in dses.values():
-    if ds.connection.dbname == 'demo':
-        ds.connection.dbname('demo2')
-        ds.connection.server('192.0.0.1')
-        ds.connection.username(username)
-        ds.connection.set_sslmode('require')
-iv.publish_workbook(tc_wb, u'Magically Changed Viz', project_luid, overwrite=True, connection_username=username, connection_password=password)
-fh.close()

-6.2 TableauPackagedFile for TWBX and TDSX
-The TableauPackagedFile class actually can read a TWBX or TDSX file, extract out the TWB or TDS and then creates a child object of the TableauWorkbook or TableauDatasource class.

-TableauPackagedFile(zip_file_obj, logger_obj=None)

-You can get the type and then the object, and that lets you manipulate the underlying TableauWorkbook or TableauDatasource as you would if it was not part of the packged file.
-You can even save your changes to a new TWBX or TDSX file (the file extension will be automatically determined).

-TableauPackagedFile.get_type()
-TableauPackagedFile.get_tableau_object()
-TableauPackagedFile.save_new_packaged_file(new_filename_no_extension)

-6.3 Translating Columns
+6.1 Document classes
+The tableau_document library is a hierarchical set of classes which model Tableau's files and the data structures within them.
+The model looks slightly different whether a workbook or a datasource, because workbooks can embed multiple datasources:

+Datasource:

+TableauFile
+    TableauDatasource (TableauDocument)
+        [TableauConnection]
+        TableauColumns

+Workbook:

+TableauFile
+    TableauWorkbook (TableauDocument)
+        [TableauDatasource]
+            [TableauConnection]
+            TableauColumns

+6.1 TableauFile class
+The TableauFile class represents an actual existing Tableau file on the local storage (.tds, .tdsx, .twb, .twbx).
+It is initialized with:

+TableauFile(filename, logger_obj=None)

+TableauFile determines what type of file has been opened, and if it is a packaged workbook or datasource, it extracts the embedded TWB or TDS file temporarily to disk so that it can be accessed as a file.
+All of this is done to disk so that everything is not loaded and kept in memory.

+TableauFile.file_type property  returns one of [u'twb', u'twbx, u'tds', u'tdsx'], which allows you to determine a particular set of actions to take depending on the file type.

+TableauFile.tableau_document property retrieves the TableauDocument object within.
+This will actually be either a TableauWorkbook or TableauDatasource object, which is why the file_type is useful.

+6.2 TableauDocument
+The TableauDocument class helps map the differences between TableauWorkbook and TableauDatasource.
+It only implements two properrites:

+TableauDocument.document_type  : return either [u'datasource', u'workbook'] .
+More generic than TableauFile.file_type
+TableauDocument.datasources : returns an array of TableauDatasource objects.
+For a TableauDatasource, TableauDocuemnt.datasources will only have a single datasource, itself, in datasources[0].
+TableauWorkbooks might have more than one.
+This property thus allows you to do modifications on both individual datasources and those embedded within workbooks without worrying about whether the document is a workbook or a datasource.

+TableauDocument also implements a save_file method:

+TableauDocument.save_file(filename_no_extension, save_to_directory=None)

+which does the correct action based on whether it is a TableauDatasource or a TableauWorkbook (implemented separately for each)

+6.3 TableauWorkbook class
+At this point in time, the TableauWorkbook class is really just a container for TableauDatasources, which it creates automatically when initialized.
+Because workbook files can get very very large, the initializer algorithm only reads through the datasources, which are at the beginning of the document, and then leaves the rest of the file on disk.

+TableauWorkbook.save_file(filename_no_extension, save_to_directory=None)

+is used to save a TWB file.
+It also uses the algorithm from the initializer method to read the existing TWB file from disk, line by line.
+It skips the original datasource section and instead writes in the new datasource XML from the array of TableauDatasource objects.
+The benefit of this is that the majority of the workbook is untouched, and larger documents do not cause high memory usage.

+At the current time, this means that you cannot modify any of the other functionality that is specified in the workbook itself.
+Additional methods could be implemented in the future based on a similar algorithm (picking out specific subsections and representing them in memory as ElementTree objects, then inserting back into place later).

+6.4 TableauDatasource class
+The TableauDatasource class is represents the XML contained within a TDS (or an embedded datasource within a workbook).

+Tableau Datasources changed considerably from the 9 series to the 10 series; Tableau 10 introduced the concept of Cross-Database JOIN, known internally as Federated Connections.
+So a datasource in 10.0+ can have multiple connections. tableau_tools handles determinig the all of this automatically, unless you are creating a TableauDatasource object from scratch (more on this later), in whcih case you need to specify which type of datasource you want.

+If you are opening a TDS file, you should use TableauFile to open it, where the TableauDatasource object will be available via TableauFile.tableau_document.
+You really only need to create TableauDatasource object yourself when creating one from scratch, in which case you initialize it like:

+TableauDatasource(datasource_xml=None, logger_obj=None, ds_version=None)

+ex.

+logger = Logger('ds_log.txt')
+new_ds = TableauDatasource(ds_version=u'10', logger_obj=logger)

+ds_version takes either u'9' or u'10, because it is more on basic structure and the individual point numbers don't matter.

+6.5 TableauConnection
+In a u'9' version TableauDatasource, there is only connections[0] because there was only one connection.
+A u'10' version can have any number of federated connections in this array.
+If you are creating connections from scratch, I highly recommend doing single connections.
+There hasn't been any work to make sure federated connections work correctly with modifications.

+The TableauConnection class represents the connection to the datasource, whether it is a database, a text file.
+It should be created automatically for you through the TableauDatasource object.

+You can access and set all of the relevant properties for a connection, using the following properties

+TableauConnection.server
+TableauConnection.dbname
+TableauConnection.schema  # equivalent to dbname.
+Actual XML does vary -- Oracle has schema attribute while others have dbname.
+Either method will do the right thing
+TableauConnection.port
+TableauConnection.connection_type
+TableauConnection.sslmode
+TableauConnection.authentication

+When you set using these properties, the connection XML will be changed when the save method is called on the TableauDatasource object.

+ex.
+ex.
+twb = TableauFile(u'My TWB.twb')
+dses = twb.tableau_document.datasources
+for ds in dses:
+    if ds.published is not True:  # See next section on why you should check for published datasources for conn in ds.connections:
+            if conn.dbname == u'test_db':
+                conn.dbname = u'production_db'
+                conn.port = u'5128'

+twb.save_new_file(u'Modified Workbook')

+6.6 Published Datasources in a workbook
+Datasources in a workbook come in two types: Embedded and Published.
+An embedded datasource looks just like a standard TDS file, except that there can be multiple in a workbook.
+Published Datasources have an additional tag called <repository-location> which tells the information about the Site and the published Datasource name

+To see if a datasource is published, use the property TableauDatasource.published : returns True or False

+If published is True, you can get or set the Site of the published DS.
+This was necessary in Tableau 9.2 and 9.3 to publish to different sites, and it still might be best practice, so that there is no information about other sites passed in (see notes).
+TableauRestApiConnection.publish_workbook and .publish_datasource both do this check and modification for you automatically so that the site is always correct.

+ex.
+twb = TableauFile(u'My TWB.twb')
+dses = twb.tableau_document.datasources
+for ds in dses:
+    if ds.published is True:
+        print ds.published_ds_site
+        # Change the ds_site
+        ds.published_ds_site = u'new_site'  # Remember to use content_url rather than the pretty site name

+***NOTE: From this point on, things become increasingly experimental and less supported.
+However, I can assure you that many Tableau customers do these very things, and we are constantly working to improve the functionality for making datasources dynamically.

+6.7 Modifying Table JOIN Structure in a Connection

+6.8 Creating a TableauDatasource from Scratch

+6.9.
+Adding an Extract to an Existing TableauDatasource

+6.10

+6.8 Translating Columns
 TableauDatasource.translate_columns(key_value_dict) will do a find/replace on the caption attribute of the column tags in the XML.

 When you save the datasource (or workbook), the changed captions will be written into the new XML.